cointobanks/lifetioncoin-docs/_includes/helpers/summaries.md

 {% assign summary_restGetHeaders="returns a specified amount of block headers in upward direction." %}
 {% assign summary_restGetMemPool-contents="returns all transaction in the memory pool with detailed information." %}
 {% assign summary_restGetMemPool-info="returns information about the node's current transaction memory pool." %}
 {% assign summary_restGetTx="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings." %}
+By default, Lifetioncoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Lifetioncoin Core startup settings." %}
 {% assign summary_sendFrom="spends an amount from a local account to a dash address." %}
 {% assign summary_sendMany="creates and broadcasts a transaction which sends outputs to multiple addresses." %}
 {% assign summary_sendRawTransaction="validates a transaction and broadcasts it to the peer-to-peer network." %}
 {% assign summary_sendToAddress="spends an amount to a given address." %}
-{% assign summary_sentinelPing="was removed in Dash Core 0.14.0." %}
+{% assign summary_sentinelPing="was removed in Lifetioncoin Core 0.14.0." %}
 {% assign summary_setAccount="puts the specified address in the given account." %}
 {% assign summary_setBIP69Enabled="enables or disables BIP69 input/output sorting (regtest network only)" %}
 {% assign summary_setBan="attempts add or remove a IP/Subnet from the banned list." %}
-{% assign summary_setGenerate="was removed in Dash Core 0.12.3." %}
+{% assign summary_setGenerate="was removed in Lifetioncoin Core 0.12.3." %}
 {% assign summary_setNetworkActive="disables/enables all P2P network activity." %}
 {% assign summary_setPrivateSendAmount="sets the amount of DASH to be mixed with PrivateSend" %}
 {% assign summary_setPrivateSendRounds="sets the number of PrivateSend mixing rounds to use" %}